 These award-winning documentary makers and conservationists are currently focused on establishing a Big Cats Initiative in conjunction with National Geographic.
 This wildlife conservation initiative is dedicated to conserving big cats in the wild, thus protecting the ecosystem in which they play an integral part.

 The Big Cats Initiative is intended as:

 “…an emergency action fund to drive the world’s attention to big cats and to develop real solutions to stop the decline that has seen lion numbers drop from 450,000 to 20,000 in 50 years.”

-At the opening of “Visions of Africa” in London earlier this week, Beverly and Dereck presented a talk as one of the prints was auctioned to raise money for the Big Cats Initiative.
+At the opening of “Visions of Africa” in London earlier this week, Beverly and Dereck presented a talk and one of the photographic prints was auctioned to raise money for the Big Cats Initiative.

 Last year “The Last Lions”, a passionate documentary by inspiring husband and wife team was released.
 This awareness-raising film is the 22nd documentary produced using footage by explorers extraordinaire, Beverly and Dereck, not to mention the numerous articles, papers, books and exhibitions they’ve created!

 Read more about “The Last Lions” in the Washington post article - Filmmakers Dereck and Beverly Joubert chronicle Africa's 'Last Lions'.